ABEDAVIDscripts/Employee_Layoffs_Data_Cleaning_and_Preparation/README.md

 AND (industry = '' OR industry is NULL);
 ```

-*fourth.
-Juul company. check if company have repeated values in the Industry column*
+> (di).
+Juul company. check if company have repeated values in the Industry column

 ```sql
 select * from layoffs_view2
 where company = 'Juul';
 ```

-*The record can be populated.
-Update the blank value for company Juul.*
+> (dii).
+The record can be populated.
+Update the blank value for company Juul.

 ```sql
 UPDATE layoffs_view2